Accreditation for laboratory medicine facilities

 Accreditation body for ISO 15189 in BC

-The DAP is a signatory to the Mutual Recognition Arrangement (MRA) of the International Laboratory Accreditation Cooperation (ILAC) and its regional Asia Pacific Accreditation Cooperation (APAC) for the accreditation standards ISO 15189.
+The DAP is a signatory to the Mutual Recognition Arrangement of the Asia Pacific Accreditation Cooperation (APAC) for the accreditation standards ISO 15189.

 ISO accreditation is an international standard that provides a framework for laboratories to generate consistently valid and reliable test results in support of patient care.